CrociDB/blog/content/things-ive-made/index.md

  - [Clone Stacking Soundtrack](https://soundcloud.com/bruno-croci/clone-stacking): the soundtrack of my game made for Ludum Dare 55, Clone Stacking
  - [Brazil](https://soundcloud.com/bruno-croci/brazil): a lo-fi tune

+## Shipped Games

+As a professional video game programmer, I have worked and helped ship those games:

+- [[Ubisoft] XDefiant](https://www.youtube.com/watch?v=NoNpmAzGyB8): I worked on the audio pipeline of this arena FPS that Ubisoft unfortunatelly killed not long after released
+- [[Ubisoft] Assassin's Creed: Nexus VR](https://www.youtube.com/watch?v=T-7nObnsa48): I was part of the NPC team in this project, creating behaviours and making sure the cities were populated in this ambitious Quest2 title
+- [[Black River Studios] Conflict0: Revolution](https://www.youtube.com/watch?v=zYb7DUXhRA8): A mobile turn-based tactics game.
+Originally written for Tizen (!), I worked mainly on the Android port of it, with many new gameplay mechanics and content
+- [[Black River Studios] Conflict0: Shattered](https://www.youtube.com/watch?v=hZKnQ6PHFnw): A VR narrative shooter made for the GearVR platform.
+I created most of all core machanics such as shooting and ballistics
+- [[Black River Studios] Rock'n'Rails](https://www.youtube.com/watch?v=aX-dYMQYJDQ): A multiplayer music rail-shooter for the GearVR platform.
+Mostly gameplay and network programming.
+I also presented that game at **PAX East** and it was a fantastic experience
+- [[Black River Studios] Angest VR](https://www.youtube.com/watch?v=ZoV0tPdOeTo): A surreal VR adventure game made for the GearVR.
+Gameplay programming
+- [[Black River Studios] Finding Monsters Adventure](https://www.youtube.com/watch?v=STzdj04n7dc): a mobile photography game, where the player has to find the best shots in a fantasy worlds with cute creatures.
+I was responsible for several core-mechanics of the game